ZacharyGeurts/AMOURANTHRTX/README.md

 What does zero cost mean?
 We hang everything out as inline and constexp encrypted globals, so you do not ask for anything.
 You know everything.
 Hackers see garbage because they are not compiled with us, and tamper protection prevents any modification.
 Smart software handles everything so you can focus on world building.
-Add StoneKey.hpp to your cpp file and you will be on the team and allowed to listen and talk to the system if you showed at compile time.
+Add StoneKey.hpp and logging.hpp to your cpp file and you will be on the team and allowed to listen and talk to the system if you showed at compile time.
 Supposed to be how it works. logging.cpp holds origins because Ellie Fier rocks, and logging is with the package.
 Zero cost logging with no footprint when switched to Release builds.